 • No power options included

-What to look for in motorcycle heated gloves
+What to look for in heated motorcycle gloves

 One of the key decisions to make when selecting a pair of heated gloves is fundamentally how long you will spend riding in them.
 If you are likely to use them for an hour or two a day, then battery power is likely to be plenty for you, even on high heat settings.
 Most gloves should last a couple of hours on high and a handful of hours on lower settings.